 Sunderland vs Wigan Athletic: Is there a stream?
 Can I get tickets?
 What time is kick off?
 Is game on TV?

+Sunderland vs Wigan Athletic: Is there a stream?
+Can I get tickets?
+What time is kick off?
+Are away fans allowed?

 Sunderland are set to face Wigan Athletic in their first fixture of the new League One season.